 Helpline and email support volunteers

-Cambridge Rape Crisis Centre volunteers provide confidential emotional support via email and/or telephone to survivors of rape and sexual abuse.
+We are currently looking for volunteers to provide confidential emotional support via email and/or telephone to survivors of rape and sexual abuse.
 We support anyone who identifies as a woman, regardless of age and background.
-All our volunteers are women who have undertaken a comprehensive selection and training process.
+More information can be found in the FAQs at the bottom of this page.

 Who we are looking for

 • Able to commit to volunteering for at least 18 months

 • Able to commit to a minimum of three shifts a month